SALT-NLP/DARG/GSM8K/README.md

 # GSM8K Reasoning Graph Construction and Graph-to-Text Decoding

-This repository provides the tools for constructing reasoning/computational graphs from the GSM8K dataset and converting these graphs back to text using a code-augmented Large Language Model (LLM) agent.
+This directory provides the tools for constructing reasoning/computational graphs from the GSM8K dataset and converting these graphs back to text using a code-augmented Large Language Model (LLM) agent.

 ## 1. Graph Construction